SeaBuffalo/grid-generator/readme.md

 # Grid Generator

-JavaScript class to generate nested arrays and map them to the DOM.
+Simple JavaScript class to generate nested arrays and map them to the DOM.

 ## Install
 ```sh